California restaurant employee saves man’s life

 KGTV says his bosses and coworkers recognized his actions calling him a hero.

-Nenguke says right now he’s applying to nursing programs, his plan is to get enrolled and start classes early next year.
+Nenguke says he’s applying to nursing programs.
+His plan is to get enrolled and start classes early next year.

 –